coxmediagroup/uidev-assignment/README.md

 ####Bootstrap framework

-Your webpage will support the default Bootstrap breakpoints.
+Your webpage will support the following breakpoints.
 Make sure your page displays content correctly (as indicated in the mockups) at these breakpoints.

-- 1200px wide
-- 992px wide
+- 1284px wide (requires global variable change, see Less section below)
+- 1024px wide (requires global variable change, see Less section below)
 - 768px wide
 - 480px wide

+####Less or Sass preprocessor

+You will be modifying some global variables and recompiling the bootstrap CSS files.

+- Add your global variable changes to the file uidev-assignment-extended/less/variables-newstalk.less
+- The following global variable changes need to be made:
+	- change the gutter width to 20px
+	- change the large screen width (screen-lg) to 1284px
+	- change the large screen container width (container-large-desktop) to 1264px
+	- change the medium screen width (screen-md) to 1024px
+	- change the medium screen container width (container-desktop) to 1004px

 ####Design attributes